rsokl/Learning_Python/docs/_sources/Module6_Testing/Intro_to_Testing.md.txt

 > However, recall that calling `bool` on any sequence (list, tuple, string, etc.) will return `False` if the sequence is empty.
 > This is a reminder that an assertion statement need not include an explicit logical statement, such as an inequality - that `bool` will be called on whatever the provided expression is.

-Assert that the number of vowels in `a_string` is fewer than `a_number`; include and error message that prints the actual number of vowels:
+Assert that the number of vowels in `a_string` is fewer than `a_number`; include an error message that prints the actual number of vowels:

 ```python
 >>> assert count_vowels(a_string) < a_number, f"Number of vowels, {count_vowels(a_string)}, exceeds {a_number}"